-Professor Fred Olayele’s research and practice focus on trade policy, innovation, FDI, urban policy, political economy, and inclusive development.
+Dr. Fred Olayele’s diverse career spans academia, government, finance, and international development.
+A distinguished economist and public policy executive, his research interests and practice areas cover trade policy, innovation, FDI, urban policy, political economy, and inclusive development.
 He has published and shared best practices in these areas at numerous conferences and institutions around the world.
-A distinguished economist and public policy expert, he has consulted widely and advised many public and private organizations in Canada, United States, and Africa.
+A results-oriented leader, he has consulted widely and advised many public and private organizations in Canada, United States, Spain, and across several African countries.

-Prior to academia, Dr. Olayele held several economic policy positions and advised the Canadian provincial governments of British Columbia and Saskatchewan in the FDI, economic development, and energy policy domains.
+He recently served as Chief Economist and Senior Vice President with the New York City Economic Development Corporation, where he oversaw a wide range of economic research and policy initiatives.
+Prior to that, he held several economic policy positions and advised the Canadian provincial governments of British Columbia and Saskatchewan across the FDI, economic development, and energy policy domains.
 Earlier in his career, he was a global trade finance specialist with Citigroup.

-He earned his PhD in Economics from Lancaster University, United Kingdom; his MA in Economics from the University of Victoria in British Columbia, Canada; and a BSc in Economics (with First Class Honors) from the University of Ado-Ekiti in Nigeria, where he was awarded the university prize for the best overall performance.
+He earned his PhD in Economics from Lancaster University, United Kingdom; an MA in Economics from the University of Victoria in British Columbia, Canada; and a BSc (First Class Honors) in Economics from the University of Ado-Ekiti, Nigeria, where he was awarded the university prize for the overall best performance.

 A passionate teacher and public intellectual, he serves on various non-profit boards and supports many social causes.
 To learn more about his research, practice, teaching, policy engagements, and leadership initiatives, visit his personal website: http://fredolayele.com/